Gideon Hadas & Dr.

 beautiful places in the world, if not the most… a combination of stony desert

-of stony desert mountains, green oasis fed by mountain springs and the
+mountains, green oasis fed by mountain springs and the many-coloured Dead Sea,

-many-coloured Dead Sea, the lowest place in the world.
-Its geology and history
+the lowest place in the world.
+Its geology and history are equally fascinating.

-Before the founding of kibbutz Ein Gedi in 1956 it had not been inhabited for
+of kibbutz Ein Gedi in 1956 it had not been inhabited for 500 years.